wan0net/wan0net.github.io/content/posts/2024-01-14-homelab-secrets/index.md

 In simple terms, this file pulls the ```portainer/portainer-ce:latest``` image, opens up port 9443, and mounts a folder and the docker unix socket (needed for Portainer to be able to manage the docker host it's placed on).

 ## reverse proxy
 I don't really want all of my docker containers directly accessible from my network, especially when a number of them don't have TLS, and they would end up taking so many individual ports that I'd have to remember each one.
 So, I use a reverse proxy.
-I chose to use Traefik for a number of reasons, and this isn't intended to be a tutorial on how to manage Traefik (that may come later.)
+I chose to use Traefik for a number of reasons, and this isn't intended to be a tutorial on how to manage Traefik (that may come later.).
+The following is the ```docker-compose.yml``` after I've enabled this.

 ```docker
 version: "3.7"